 Stephanie Bedard focuses her practice on complex commercial litigation in both state and federal court.
 Her practice spans a range of practice areas and industries, including breach of contract disputes, class actions, complex fraud cases, trade secret misappropriation, and insurance disputes.

 Ms. Bedard has experience with all aspects of the litigation process, including pre-litigation investigations, motion practice, complex document discovery, depositions, dispositive motions, settlement negotiations, hearings, and trial.
 She has represented parties in both private arbitration and mediation.

 Ms. Bedard is passionate about pro bono and community work.
 In 2019, Ms. Bedard received Kilpatrick Townsend’s Pro Bono Freedom Award for her representation of two Somali refugees seeking asylum in the United States.
 She also currently serves on Kilpatrick Townsend’s Atlanta Volunteer Council.

 Prior to joining the firm, Ms. Bedard was a judicial clerk to the Honorable Virginia Emerson Hopkins in the U.S. District Court for the Northern District of Alabama.
 While in law school, Ms. Bedard served as a law clerk in the Special Proceedings Division of the U.S. Attorneys’ Office in Washington, D.C., as President of Virginia Law Women, and as a member of the Managing Board of the Virginia Law & Business Review.

-Prior to law school, Ms. Bedard worked as a legislative assistant for a member of Congress in Washington, D.C. and was responsible for legislation involving healthcare, energy, the environment, agriculture, education, labor, and technology.
+Prior to law school, Ms. Bedard worked as a legislative assistant for a member of Congress in Washington, D.C., where she was responsible for legislation involving healthcare, energy, the environment, education, labor, and technology.

-University of Virginia, B.A., English and French (2011) with high distinction
+University of Virginia B.A.
+(2011) English and French, with high distinction

 U.S. Court of Appeals for the Eleventh Circuit (2018)